 Who Can Help With Financial Scenario Planning

 A CFO is an ideal person to help with financial scenario planning.
 They can play an important part in this process because they are a successful executive who is an expert in strategic financial management.
-As an expert, they are not only responsible for managing short-term assets and available resources, but also for developing strategies to leverage these resources.
+As an expert, they are responsible for managing short-term assets and available resources and developing strategies to leverage these resources.

 Furthermore, a CFO should be able to maintain the company’s long-term financial health and profitability.
 A good CFO will analyze the cash flow, income statements, and balance sheet to monitor the company’s well-being while simultaneously making the most of the assets.